Welcome to

 February 14, 2024: I have decided to post an address here that readers of my books can send mail to.
 It can also serve to receive contributions that anyone might care to send to help me take legal action against Penguin and Abrams for my debilitating depression caused by years of their excessively autocratic behavior, including their complete retention of reader and professional mail addressed to me.

-Until further notice to the contrary, my mailing address will be:
+Until further notice to the contrary, his mailing address will be:

 Benjamin Hoff